KohaILS/koha-manual-zh-cn/source/tools.rst

     **Note**

-    You can also edit items on one bib record in a batch by going to the bib record and clicking Edit > Edit items in batch
+    You can also edit items on one bibliographic record in a batch by going to the bibliographic record and clicking Edit > Edit items in batch

 |image297|